“Google buns”: The first ever use of the word Google?

 No, ”Google Buns” isn’t the long-awaited follow-up to the justly famous “Studmuffins of Science” calendar.
 (By the way, Dr. September bore the caption “Buns.
 Biceps.
 Bunsen Burners.”)

-Like most, I’ve always believed the word Google originated with the mis-spelling of Googol by the company’s founders.
+Like most, I’d always believed that the word Google originated with the mis-spelling of Googol by the company’s founders.
 Googol refers to the number represented by the digit one followed by a hundred zeros.
 I know this because I once read a Richie Rich comic where Richie identifies the enemy, who goes by the code name Googol, as their associate who’d once been followed during war time by a hundred Japanese planes; these planes were called Zeros.
 Of course I recall all this perfectly but always forget my ATM pin.

-(This picture is from http://www.progressiveruin.com/2007_09_30_archive.html)
+(Pic. from http://www.progressiveruin.com/2007_09_30_archive.html)

 I finally arrive at the meat of this post: the British author Enid Blyton seems to have coined the word Google waaaaaay back.
-I recently (re)read “The Magic Faraway Tree“ (first published in 1943) and came across this passage:
+I recently (re)read The Magic Faraway Tree (first published in 1943) and came across this passage:

 “Come on,” said Moon-Face.
 “Come and eat a Google Bun and see what you think of it.”